El Salvador reopens probe into 1989 killing of 6 priests | DW | 06.01.2022

 The Criminal Chamber of the Supreme Court ordered "that those identified as the intellectual authors of the massacre not be investigated."

 The latest ruling said that "the right of access to justice of the victims" had been "violated."
-Accordingly, the Constitutional Court demanded that the Supreme Court's Criminal Chamber "modify" a 2020 resolution in which it closed the case.
+Accordingly, the Constitutional Chamber of the Supreme Court demanded that the court's criminal chamber "modify" a 2020 resolution in which it closed the case.

 Attorney General Delgado tweeted to confirm that "the case will be reopened."